kehantan/labbook/docs/assays/mtt.rst

     * the amount of reagent to use (PBS, trypsin, DMEM, DMSO, MTT, etc.)
     * time of incubation (12, 24, 36, 48 hrs, etc.)

-The whole MTT assay is a long procedure that can took multiple days.
-It takes 3 seperate days to complete 1 round of MTT.
-A typical MTT assay workflow would looks like this:

-    * :ref:`Trypsinise, count, and seed cells in a 96 well plate <mtt-part1>`
-    * :ref:`Treatment, treating cells with compounds <mtt-part2>`
-    * :ref:`Adding MTT reagent to the well plates and read absorbance <mtt-part3>`

 Planning
 --------